-- c.
-The Zoning Enforcement Officer shall prepare a notice which shall describe the sign and specify the violation involved and which shall state that, if the sign is not removed or the violation is not corrected within a specified period, the sign shall be removed in accordance with the provisions of this section. - d.
+- d.
 All notices mailed by the Zoning Enforcement Officer shall be sent by certified mail.
 Any times provided in this section shall be deemed to commence on the date of the receipt of the certified mail.
 For all other signs, the notice shall be mailed to the owner-of record of the property on which the sign is located as shown on the last equalized assessment roll. - e.
 Any person having an interest in the sign or the property may appeal the determination of the Zoning Enforcement Officer ordering removal or compliance by filing a written notice of appeal with the Zoning Board of Appeals. - f.
 Violation of any provisions of this bylaw or any lawful order of the Zoning Enforcement Officer shall be subject to a fine of not more than \$100.00 per day (per sign) in which the sign is in violation.
 If a sign is removed by the Town for any violation of this bylaw, the cost of such removal shall be assessed by the Town against the property owner.

-5.48 Common Driveways
+5.48 - Common Driveways

-- 1. Purposes: - a.
+- a.
 Enhance the safety and welfare of residents with common driveways; - b.
 Clarify the rights and responsibilities of builders of, and residents with common driveways, and of the Town of Westhampton; - c.
-Provide access to no more than (2) two building lots over common driveway, rather than by individual driveways for each lot; - d.
+Provide access to no more than (2) two Buildable Lots over common driveway, rather than by individual driveways for each Buildable Lot; - d.
 Enhance public safety by reducing the number and frequency of points at which vehicles may enter upon public ways; - e.
 Preserve, protect and enhance environmentally sensitive land, such as well recharge areas, wetlands and floodplains, by reducing the area of land that is cleared, excavated, filled and/or covered with impervious surface; and - f.
-Encourage the protection and preservation of significant natural features. - 2.
-Scope: - a.
+Encourage the protection and preservation of significant natural features.

+2. Scope

+- a.
 Special Permit from the Planning Board (SP/PB) may be allowed for residential uses only. - b.
-All lots associated with use of common driveway shall provide off-street parking for vehicles. - c.
-A common driveway shall not become a Public Way. - d.
-The Town of Westhampton shall not be required to provide construction, reconstruction, maintenance, snowplowing, school bus pick-up or police patrols along a common driveway, unless there is a contract duly entered into by the Town of Westhampton.
+All lots associated with use of common driveway shall provide offstreet parking for vehicles. - c.
+A common driveway shall not become a Public Way or private way.